lorenzoa7/get-chem-components-script/README.md

 - Consumption of data from an external website
 - HTML file formatting
 - File generation
-- Manipulating data with Pandas
+- Data manipulation with Pandas

 ## 🎮 How to start